sebander01/StuckInSpaceBackup/README.md

 # StuckInSpaceRepo
  The second of my series in projects that are made in the span of a week.
 This game was designed to be a learning game with scalability playing with 0 gravity.
 This was created in first semester of second year.
+Also I had to zip my library just unzip it to run the actual game.